MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-makes-command-line-tool.md

 `--ApplicationInsightsInstrumentationKey`

 The Application Insights instrumentation key for sending MAKES web host logs to.
 E.g. 14f81de7-f9b7-4997-9cd9-d91651fe53df.
 By default, the logs are only stored on box as windows application events.
+Defaults to null.

 `--LogWebHostRequestsAndResponses`

 Whether to log every http request that MAKES web host receives.
+Defaults to false.

 ## CreateIndexResources command